At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 - Vortex’s crystal-clear glass

-- Dead-Hold BDC3 reticle
+- Dead-Hold BDC3 second focal plane reticle

 - Anti-reflective coatings on all air-to-glass surfaces